Nuclear Power in Hungary

 Though originally 440 MWe gross, the Paks units were upgraded in the 1990s to 470 MWe.
 An 8% uprate was then carried out between 2002 and 2009 to give 500-510 MWe gross, so that each now has a net capacity of 470 or 473 MWe1.
 A contract signed in May 2007 with Atomstroyexport relates to this work2, in particular: new design fuel assemblies, modernisation of the in-core monitoring system, the reconstruction of the primary pressure control system, and the modification of the turbine and the turbine control system.

 In July 2015 Ukraine's Turboatom was contracted to upgrade low-pressure turbines and replace high-pressure turbines at all four Paks units, the latter to yield an increase in power.
+GE has a contract over 2013-2021 to refurbish the eight generators, and in January 2017 completed the fifth.

 New nuclear power capacity: Paks 5&6